awslabs/fortuna/docs/source/quickstart.rst

 usage mode.

 **Example.**
-Suppose you have validation and test model outputs, respectively :code:`val_outputs` and :code:`test_outputs`.
+Suppose you have calibration and test model outputs, respectively :code:`calib_outputs` and :code:`test_outputs`.
-Furthermore, you have some arrays of validation and target variables, respectively :code:`val_targets` and :code:`test_targets`.
+Furthermore, you have some arrays of calibration and target variables, respectively :code:`calib_targets` and :code:`test_targets`.
 The following code provides a minimal classification example to get calibrated predictive entropy estimates.

 .. code-block:: python